marcus-crane/utf9k/README.md

 # utf9k

-This is my personal website, which is powered by [Astro](https://astro.build/) and a combination of Markdown and [MDX](https://mdxjs.com/).
+This is my personal website, which is powered by [Astro](https://astro.build/) and Markdown.

 It also has some live, progressive enhancement elements powered by [gunslinger](https://github.com/marcus-crane/gunslinger).